 - Use categories when you need to have a hierarchical structure to page classification (e.g., an iPhone page could be assigned with the cell phone, cell phone > smart phone, and apple categories).

-- Use field references when you need to cover a very specific scenario to reference another object of a specific object type (e.g., assign a country (built-in object) to an office page).
+- Use field references when you need reference another object of a specific object type (e.g., assign a country (built-in object) to an office page).

-- Consider linked pages when sharing whole pages.
+- Consider linking a page when sharing whole pages.

 - Grant permissions per user or role (memberships can be assigned with roles and gain permissions indirectly this way).